 The nurse should monitor closely for signs of fetal or maternal distress, and provide comprehensive supportive care for patients with preterm labor.

-Here are six (6) nursing care plans for preterm labor:
+Here are six (6) nursing care plans and nursing diagnosis for preterm labor:

 Anxiety: Vague uneasy feeling of discomfort or dread accompanied by an autonomic response.

 May be related to

 - Situational crisis

 - Perceived or actual threats to self and fetus

 - Patient will verbalize understanding of individual situation and possible outcomes

 - Patient will report anxiety is reduced and/or manageable

 - Patient will appear relaxed; with maternal vital signs within normal limits.